 How excited I was.
 I could hardly wait for Sunday.
 All night I lay on my mat, waiting for that bell that my cousin said would ring and call us to that house.
 That morning I sat in the back.
 I listened to a man tell about God for the first time in my life.
 I found He was far more wonderful than I had ever imagined.
 The preacher said that God loved the world so much that He sent His only Son, named Jesus, to take away my sins.
 I wondered if He knew how terrible I was.
 I wondered if He knew the awful things I had done back in my village.
 But the preacher said no matter what I had done, God would forgive me and make my heart clean.

 I knew it was all true.

 How did he know that?
 How did he know that was true?
 You say, “Well, he went to the counseling room.
-He gave him a sheet on apologetics.”
+They gave him a sheet on apologetics.”
 How did he know that was true?
-He was following a light God had given him and that was the next logical step and his heart was a prepared heart.
+He was following a light God had given him, and that was the next logical step, and his heart was a prepared heart.

 Hadn’t this God heard my prayers when I talked to Him and asked Him to help me?
 Hadn’t He sent me here to Sadore when I didn’t even know He had one of His houses here?
 I gave my heart to God that morning and it was nice to know He had a Son, too.
 He was really a father, just like I had been praying to.

 You know what happened to that man?
 That man became the most significant man in the nation of Liberia in our day in founding and building churches.

 Do you get the picture?
 You see, the very – listen to this – the very fact that that could occur proves the heathen have the knowledge if they’ll live up to it.
 God will be fair, no favorites, but each is responsible for the light he has.